huaminghuangtw/Evergreen-Notes/Permanent-Notes/sleep.md

 Best Vacation: Sleep one more hour for 7 days in a row, then you will get an extra night of sleep at the end of last day.

-If you've experienced a poor night's sleep, your impulse may be to sleep in, drink a much-needed cup of coffee as you roll out of bed, and push your morning workout until the evening when you're feeling up for it.
-But the best way to recover from a poor night's sleep is to make sure it doesn't affect your next night's sleep.
+If you’ve experienced a poor night’s sleep, your impulse may be to sleep in, drink a much-needed cup of coffee as you roll out of bed, and push your morning workout until the evening when you’re feeling up for it.
+But the best way to recover from a poor night’s sleep is to make sure it doesn’t affect your next night’s sleep.
 Get up at the same time as usual.
 Sleeping more than 1 hour past your usual wakeup time can shift your circadian clock later (called phase delay), making it harder to fall asleep that night. [^2]

 Eating more fiber and less saturated fat for dinner, to promote serotonin, calm sleep.